-Razorback suckers (Xyrauchen texanus) and bonytail (Gila elegans) are presently considered endangered by the U.S. Fish and Wildlife Service and both rely upon regular stocking programs to maintain a presence throughout their range in the main stem of the Colorado River.
-The Lower Colorado River Multi-Species Conservation Program has been stocking fishes into Reaches 4 and 5 of the lower Colorado River (LCR) (Parker Dam to Imperial Diversion Dam) since 2005.
-The program has a planned stocking effort of 6,000 razorback suckers and 4,000 bonytail per year into Reaches 4 and 5 for 45 years, with all fishes ≥ 305 millimeters (mm).
-Beginning as early as 2017, an additional 6,000 razorback suckers and 4,000 bonytail per year will be stocked for a 10-year period designated for intensive research and monitoring (Bureau of Reclamation 2015).
-All fishes are were released with a full duplex 134.2-kilohertz (kHz) passive integrated transponder (PIT) tag.
+Razorback sucker (Xyrauchen texanus) and bonytail (Gila elegans) are presently considered endangered by the U.S. Fish and Wildlife Service and both rely upon regular stocking programs to maintain a presence throughout their range in the main stem of the Colorado River.
+The Lower Colorado River Multi-Species Conservation Program (MSCP) has been stocking fish Reach 4 and 5 of the lower Colorado River (Parker Dam to Imperial Dam) since 2005.
+The program has a planned stocking effort of 6,000 razorback sucker and 4,000 bonytail per year into Reach 4/5 for 45 years, with all fish \geq 305 millimeters (mm).
+Beginning as early as 2017 an additional 6,000 razorback sucker and 4,000 bonytail per year will be stocked for a 10-year period designated for intensive research and monitoring (Bureau of Reclamation 2015).
+All fish are released with a full duplex 134.2kilohertz (kHz) passive integrated transponder (PIT) tag.

-The fish community in Reaches 4 and 5 is dominated by introduced non-native species that support a popular recreational fishery.
-Aside from infrequent captures of repatriated native fishes, little information is available regarding their survival and distribution.
-A 2-year study (2006-08) of razorback sucker survival in the LCR found little evidence of long-term survival and suggested that continued augmentation would not be sufficient to establish a new population (Schooley et al. 2008).
+The fish community in Reach 4/5 is dominated by introduced non-native species which support a popular recreational fishery.
+Aside from infrequent captures of repatriated native fish, little information is available regarding their survival and distribution.
+A two-year study (2006-2008) of razorback sucker survival in the lower Colorado River found little evidence of long-term survival and suggested that continued augmentation would not be sufficient to establish a new population (Schooley et al. 2008).